liambradey/WS8/README.md

 You can find the initial python file and the climate.db file here.
 The database follows the below schema:

+I have added some dummy data via Pandas and a CSV file for testing.

 #### Table: ClimateData
 | Year      | CO2 | Temperature